-The Faculty and Staff Voting Members and Triage Team Members shall be appointed by a selection committee of: The Executive Vice Dean of Academics and Chair of Medical Education, the Associate Dean for Student Affairs, and the Associate Dean for Academic Affairs.
-The term of appointment shall be 3 years and members may serve in successive terms.

-All members of the Professionalism Committee will act as expeditiously as diligence will permit and will ensure that conduct issues are addressed and escalated, if necessary, in a timely manner.
+- · Faculty and Staff are eligible to be members - Members are selected by a committee of the Executive Vice Dean of Academics and Chair of Medical Education, the Associate Dean for Student Affairs, and the Associate Dean for Academic Affairs. - The term of appointment shall be 3 years and members may serve in successive terms. - All members are expected to act as expeditiously as their other responsibilities will permit to ensure that feedback events are addressed in a timely manner.